sandypockets/chrome-extension-template/README.md

 # React.js Chrome Extension Template
-A quick way to get started building Chrome Extensions with React.
+A quick way to get started building Chrome Extensions with React and Tailwind CSS.

 ## Getting started
 This project was developed and tested with `Node 14.17.0` and `yarn 1.22.15`.